How to Open a Dispensary in missouri

 There are a lot of events going on in Missouri that could change when and how recreational marijuana is legalized.
 We will keep you up to date on how to open a dispensary in Missouri and all the important news, including the news that isn’t so easy to find.
 You can sign up for our Missouri Cannabis Mailing List by filling out the form below.

-- When will new cannabis license applications be available?
+- When will the new dispensary license application process in Missouri be available?

 - How much will it cost to open a dispensary in Missouri?